COMPETE for the $1,000 and JOIN the HALL-OF-FAME

 - The presenters must perform a live demo of the methodologies/tools.

-- SMACD organization guarantees internet connection to all participants, but each participant is responsible for required CAD tools or design kits licensing.
+- SMACD organization guarantees internet connection to all participants, but required CAD tools or design kits licensing are the responsibility of each participant..

-- The technical program committee will still consider papers not accepted for the competition short-list event for the SMACD regular sessions.
+- Papers not accepted for the competition short-list will still be considered by the technical program committee for the SMACD 023 regular sessions.

 A Judging Committee will select the winner(s) based on the quality of the paper, of its presentation at the conference, and the live demonstration, using the following criteria: